ObeoNetwork/GraphicalServerProtocol/specification.md

 ### FitToScreenAction

 Triggered when the user requests the viewer to fit its content to the available drawing area.
-The resulting FitToScreenCommand changes the zoom and scroll settings of the viewport so the model can be shown completely.
-This action can also be sent from the model source to the client in order to perform such a viewport change programmatically.
+The resulting fit-to-screen command changes the zoom and scroll settings of the viewport so the model can be shown completely.
+This action can also be sent from the server to the client in order to perform such a viewport change programmatically.

 ```typescript
 class FitToScreenAction implements Action {